Skip to content

-- Professional and business services adds 2,600 partly from growth in the tech sector.
+- Professional and business services add 2,900 jobs, partly from growth in the tech sector.

-- Construction is expected to continue its rebound from large losses during the recession and has the fastest forecasted growth at 25%.
-Propelled by the need to fill low housing inventory, the industry is expected to add 1,700 jobs.
+- Construction was one of the industries least affected by COVID-19 restrictions.
+Propelled by the need to fill low housing inventory, the industry is expected to add 800 jobs.

-- Manufacturing grows by 1,600.
-Durable goods manufacturing grows with an addition in transportation equipment from Arcimoto coming early in the forecast.
-Non-durable goods manufacturing grows, adding 700 jobs largely from food and beverage manufacturing.
+- Manufacturing grows by 800 jobs.
+Durable goods manufacturing grows due to recovery from COVID-19.
+Nondurable goods manufacturing grows, adding 400 jobs, largely from food and beverage manufacturing.